Smile-SA/gdpr-dump/docs/02-configuration.md

         limit: 10000
 ```

-The data is automatically filtered for all tables that depend on the target table (foreign keys).

-Available properties:

-- `limit`: to limit the number of rows to dump
-- `orderBy`: same as SQL (e.g. `name asc, id desc`)
-- `filters`: a list of filters to apply

 The limit must be greater or equal than zero.
 If set to 0, it will be ignored.
-Use the `truncate` property if you need to empty a table.

 How to define a sort order: